CZ-NIC/knot-resolver/lib/README.rst

 .. image:: ../doc/resolution.png
    :align: center

 On the other side are *layers*.
 They are responsible for dissecting the packets and informing the driver about the results.
-For example, a produce layer can generate a sub-request, a consume layer can satisfy an outstanding query or simply log something, but they should **never** alter resolution plan directly, as it would change "current query" for next-in-line layers (appending to the resolution plan is fine).
+For example, a produce layer can generate a sub-request, a consume layer can satisfy an outstanding query or simply log something.
 They also must not block, and may not be paused.

 .. tip:: Layers are executed asynchronously by the driver.
 If you need some asset beforehand, you can signalize the driver using returning state or current query flags.
 For example, setting a flag ``QUERY_AWAIT_CUT`` forces driver to fetch zone cut information before the packet is consumed; setting a ``QUERY_RESOLVED`` flag makes it pop a query after the current set of layers is finished; returning ``FAIL`` state makes it fail current query.
 The important thing is, these actions happen **after** current set of layers is done.